Thanksgiving is a spiritually dangerous time of year.

 Like the perfect meal.
 We all want the turkey to be juicy enough for Jennie-O to be impressed.
 We want the mashed potatoes to be as creamy as the commercials and the wine to be better than Uncle Bill’s box of chardonnay from his Labor Day party.

 But this Thanksgiving, like all the ones before it, comes with zero guarantees.
+You could make a mistake while thawing your turkey (this source or similar ones can help you do it perfectly), or the portions could end up being less.
+You could have a last-minute cooking emergency.
 Your oven could malfunction, leaving your turkey half-baked.
-Your propane could run out before your bird is salmonella free.
-Your guest’s taste buds could be finicky, even if the meal is your finest.
+Your propane could run out if you haven’t restocked with a supplier like Kelly Propane and Fuel, Inc. Your guest’s taste buds could be finicky, even if the meal is your finest.
 I could easily think of one hundred ways for your meal to go wrong.

 The same is true for your family.
 We all want our loved ones to love each other during the holidays.
 We want our siblings to take a break from their bloated political opinions.
 We want our cousins to take a break from Clash of Clans and catch up conversationally on life.
 We want our divorced parents to be civil (unlike two Christmases ago…) and our children to be grateful for their first-world lives (unlike every other day).